Group Health Insurance in Hong Kong: Startups, SMEs & beyond

 6 – Can employees keep their medical benefits when they leave?

 When changing or switching jobs, employees usually automatically lose their medical coverage.
 That being said, there are exceptions on the market.
 Your broker can you help you add a portability option to your medical group plan (also known as ‘guarantee of conversion’) through which an employee that leaves your company can elect to convert his/her group cover to individual cover.

 While this is rare, it is hugely attractive for employees, especially in case of pre-existing conditions.
 This will prevent them from undergoing new underwriting with a new insurer and risking total exclusion of their pre-existing conditions under their new plan.

 Looking for health insurance?
-For expert advice and top-notch service, contact AD MediLink now at firstname.lastname@example.org or +852 2606 2668 to receive a free quote.
-An advisor uniquely trained on the Hong Kong healthcare system will be in touch to answer all your questions about health insurance and healthcare.
+For expert advice, contact AD MediLink now at firstname.lastname@example.org or +852 2606 2668 to receive a free quote.
+An advisor uniquely trained on Group Health Insurance and the Hong Kong healthcare system will answer your questions.